 Moreover, it contains several manual steps.
 Please note that this won't be representative of the final developer experience once the New Architecture is stable.
 We're working on tools, templates and libraries to help you get started fast on the New Architecture, without having to go through the whole setup.

 Starting from version 0.68, React Native provides the New Architecture, which offers developers new capabilities for building highly performant and responsive apps.
-Visit Why a New Architecture to learn more about what drove the decision to re-architect, and the benefits it provides.
+Visit Why a New Architecture to learn more about what drove the decision to re-architect and the benefits it provides.

-In order to achieve these benefits, we had to rethink how Native Modules and Native Components work.
+To achieve these benefits, we had to rethink how Native Modules and Native Components work.
 This led us to develop the Pillars of the New Architecture:

 - The New Native Module System - Turbo Modules, a framework to support efficient and flexible integration with native code